beatrice-casey/Allerguide/README.md

     * user can read/write reviews of a restaurant
     * user can take pictures of stuff they've eaten/their experience
 * Clean UI
+* User can add a restaurant to their favorites tab
+* user can see posts they have made on their profile page
+* User can share their review of a restaurant

 **Optional Nice-to-have Stories**

 * View a map view of restaurants and see their location
 * Users can take a picture of a food item in grocery stores and be told if the food was processed in a factory that handles other foods that contain their allergen/if the food itself contains their allergens
-* User can add a restaurant to their favorites tab
 * User can add and change their profile picture
+* User can upload an image from their camera roll for either a review or their profile picture
+* User can search for restaurants in a different location that meet their requirements

 ### 2. Screen Archetypes